Thursday, March 12, 2009

 Fry till the tomatoes are all nicely mushed up and there is no raw smell

-Add 1/4 cup of grean peas and saute for a minute
+Add 1/4 cup of grean peas and sauté for a minute

-Add 1 heaped tsp of Cumin Powder/Jeera Powder, 1 heaped tsp of Corriander Powder/Dhania Powder, 1/4 tsp of Red Chilli Powder and 1-2 tsp of freshly grated Ginger.
+Add 1 tsp of Cumin Powder/Jeera Powder, 1 tsp of Corriander Powder/Dhania Powder, 1/2 tsp of Red Chilli Powder, 1/2 tsp Turmeric Powder and 1-2 tsp of freshly grated Ginger.
 I usually mix all the above masala in little water to make a thick paste and add it.

 Fry the masala till the oil starts separating from the masala.
 If needed sprinkle water while frying